cryptid-megalodon/blakewolf.me/CONTEXT.md

 - Demo blog posts and projects are still present
 - Contact page has been updated to display email, GitHub, and LinkedIn links (no form)
 - Pagination has been removed from the site
+- Critical Sass deprecation warnings have been resolved (color functions, math operations)
+- Remaining @import deprecation warnings are intentionally left in place for Jekyll theme compatibility

 ## Future Considerations
 - Add link to substack for blog posts.